reiver/spacehost-values/README.md

 We care about privacy.

+We will do what we can reasonably do to provide our customers with tools which they can use to protect their privacy for conditions when they want privacy.

 ---

+## Decentralization

+We care about decentralization — as a means to an end.

+We believe that decentralization will help make the world _less-worse_ if not _better_ for most people.

+We will do what we can reasonably do to help decentralized networks, including social-media networks, exist for those who want them.

+---

 ## Fediverse

 We care about the Fediverse.

+We believe that the Fediverse is currently one of the best efforts towards decentralization.

 For the Fediverse to last in the long-term it must be economically viable for those who make it exist — the people who create the software, the people who operate the servers, etc.